chafey/dumbo-drop/README.md

     file overhead, unixfs overhead and some padding needed for commp generation
 * DynamoDB is designed for relatively small documents (~10k).
 For large files, we get much larger than this (400k)

-# Possible Refactorings/Enhancements

-* Replace single file functions with batch functions (parseFile->parseFiles) [OK]
-* autocreate AWS resources [OK]
-  * block bucket
-  * dynamoddb table
-  * car bucket
-* Move inflight and display "state" from appState to local state in the run-file/run-bulk files and exported via debug property?
-* Combine runFile with parseFile, runBulk with parseFiles [OK]
-* rethink names.
-  * drop "v2".
-  * change pull-bucket to "prepare", "chunk" or something like that?
-  * runFile -> processFile, runBulk ->processFiles
-  * parseFile->processFile (combine with runFile), parseFiles->processFiles (combine with runBulk)
-* better handle local vs lambda invocations (execute-parse-file is not clean).
-Maybe a file/function for each and select in index.js and pass down?
-* Switch to use commandDir for yargs (moves config out of cli.js into actual commands)

 ## New Design Thoughts